gjg1976/gr-comm_tools/README.md

 This block will solves the 90º phase rotation and invertion ambiguity in a QPSK demodulated signal when the signal has ASM

 The input signal is the demodulated bit stream with phase ambiguity and the output is the same signal but with the ambiguity solved

+The startup status of this block is phase unknown and unlocked: output are all zeros while search for the sync mark
 ### Parameters
 (R): Run-time adjustable
 #### Error Tolerance (R)